There are a few artists that I would like to watch step-by-step,

 making marks.
 But I don't live by Van Gogh, alone.
 There are so many great

-drawing resources that I'm glad to have at my side as I progress, including Drawing Lessons from the Great Masters, Classical Drawing Atelier, and Language of Drawing.
-Any one of these
+drawing resources that I'm glad to have at my side as I progress, including Sarah Parks Kit of the Month on drawing basics, figure drawing, and more.
+These resources

 could be right for you, too.
 Enjoy!